Viddett/ArnLib/doc/Description.md

 [anti congest](#gen_pipeAntiCongest).

 Data stream to and from a pipe can be controlled using ArnItemValve class.
-Actually ArnItemValve can controll any ArnItemB derived class.
+Actually ArnItemValve can control any ArnItemB derived class.
 <Br><Br>

 ### Pipe sequence check ###    {#gen_pipeSeqCheck}